chae1/simple-messenger/README.md

 Simple messenger server and client that can be executed on linux shell.

 ### Usage
-Run a server first, then run clients.
+Run a server, then run a client.

 $ make<br/>
 $ ./server ip_address:port_num<br/>